 SolutionImplement the steps in the strategy to arrive at the desired result:

 SignificanceOn the surface of the loop, the normal component of gravity and the normal contact force must provide the centripetal acceleration of the car going around the loop.
 The tangential component of gravity slows down or speeds up the car.
 A child would find out how high to start the car by trial and error, but now that you know the work-energy theorem, you can predict the minimum height (as well as other more useful results) from physical principles.
 By using the work-energy theorem, you did not have to solve a differential equation to determine the height.

-Visit Carleton College’s site to see a video of a looping rollercoaster.
+Watch this video to see a looping rollercoaster.